neondatabase/website/content/docs/introduction/plans.md

 updatedOn: '2024-02-27T16:17:40.463Z'
 ---

 Neon's plans are designed to meet different user requirements, ranging from hobby projects to enterprise-level production workloads.
 We also offer custom enterprise plans with volume-based discounts for large teams or database fleets.
-Refer to our [Pricing](https://neon.tech/pricing) page for fees and a detailed feature comparison.
+Refer to our [Pricing](https://neon.tech/pricing) page for fees and a detailed plan comparison.

 Neon offers four plans: